URL match types

 example\.com\/?\??$ to match with and without the trailing forward slash and question mark and to not match if there’s an actual query parameter in the URL, like a UTM campaign.

-URL Match Validator: Double-check your targeting
+Test URL: Double-check your targeting